vmware-samples/vmware-architecture-migration-tool/wiki/Script_Usage.md

 ```

 ## inputFilePath
-Full path to the inputs CSV file.
+Full path to the input file.
+This can be a csv file or a json file.
+See examples: [toMigrate.csv](../example/toMigrate.csv) & [toMigrate.json](../example/toMigrate.json).
 ```
 Input type        | String
 Required          | true